mduleone/crapshoot/README.md

 > Create React App Plus - Super Handy, Objectively Opinionated, Tasty!

 This is an opinionated approach to building a React/Redux Web Application, with an unejected instance of Create React App as its base.
-In addition to Redux, it comes with a bunch of goodies baked in!
+In addition to Redux, it comes with a bunch of other goodies baked in!

 ## So, I can just start building like this is Create React App?